Tāoga Niue Museum: Collections

 Following Cyclone Heta, between 5–10% of the museum collection was salvaged.
 Salvaged objects included those relating to Niue and the First World War, including photographs and a uniform, as well as examples of weaving from Niue.
 Objects that were lost included two fragments of Niuean throwing stones.
 Director of Taoga Niue, the governmental department overseeing cultural activities, Moira Enetama, described the situation as "not only a loss of material culture but a loss of belongingness, the ownership, the head and the intangible heritage of Niue".

 In 2005 the museum also began to rebuild its collection, which now includes award-winning woven hats that were displayed in New Zealand.
 Museum staff also scavenged rubbish dumps across the island for objects that would help to rebuild the collection.
 One example were hand woven fishnets, the craft of which is no longer practiced in Niue.
 The museum also travelled to all areas of the islands buying objects from traditional artists.
 MP Va'aiga Tukuitonga recognised the urgency in updating the collection, as well as preserving cultural knowledge held in Niue, which has an aging population.

 Overseas collections

 A significant amount of Niue's cultural and scientific heritage is held in collections overseas.
 One of the most common items in overseas collections are hiapo – traditional woven barkcloths specific to Niue.

 Te Papa holds 291 objects from Niue: the earliest object in their collection is a Niuean maka (throwing stone), which was presented in 1869 by Rev. John Inglis.
 The British Museum's Niuean collection includes clubs, barkcloth, money, and other items.
-Perth Museum in Scotland holds two wooden spears from Niue.
+Perth Art Gallery in Scotland holds two wooden spears from Niue.
 Glasgow Museums holds a fishing line made from human hair, as well as model canoes and other objects.
 The Horniman Museum holds barkcloth, a noseflute, spears and other objects.
 The Australian Museum holds the type specimens for Niue's only endemic butterfly Nacaduba niueensis (Niue Blue).